Chapter 5: AIDET and Cultural Competency

 Sexual Orientation and Gender Identity

 Culture can exert a powerful influence on a person’s sexual orientation and gender expression.
-Sexual orientation refers to a person’s physical and emotional interest or desire for others.
+Sexual orientation is one area of culture that refers to a person’s physical and emotional interest or desire for others.
 Sexual orientation is on a continuum and is manifested in one’s self-identity and behaviors.[15]
 The acronym LGBTQ stands for lesbian, gay, bisexual, transgender, queer, or questioning in reference to sexual orientation.
 (A “+” is sometimes added after LGBTQ to capture additional orientations).
 See Figure 3.3[16] for an image of participants in a LGBTQ rally in Dublin.
 Historically, individuals within the LGBTQ community have experienced discrimination and prejudice from health care providers and avoided or delayed health care due to these negative experiences.
 Despite increased recognition of this group of people in recent years, members of the LGBTQ community continue to experience significant health disparities.
-Persistent cultural bias and stigmatization of lesbian, gay, bisexual, or transgender (LGBTQ) people have also been shown to contribute to higher rates of substance abuse and suicide rates in this population.[17],[18],[19]
+Cultural bias and stigmatization of lesbian, gay, bisexual, or transgender (LGBTQ) people have also been shown to contribute to higher rates of substance abuse and suicide rates in this population.[17],[18],[19]

 Related Ethical Considerations